-zokier 2 days ago
+zokier a year ago

 After publication of Spectres, I don't know if there much interest anymore on Hats.
 Spectres are like Hats, but eliminate the need of reflections for tiling.